-“Gonna use my, my, my imagination” – ‘Brass in Pocket’ lessons
+“Gonna use my, my, my imagination” – Lessons from the first record I ever bought

 The year was 1979.
 I was nearly eight years old, and I went to Our Price Records with my big brother and bought it with the pocket money I'd saved up.